2024

 Progress Of Work

 Between mid-April and mid-May, 26 cover crop fields were sampled on the Eastern Shore of Maryland.
 The fields sampled included 75% planted with winter wheat and 25% with a mixture of cover crops, including rapeseed, rye radish mixture, rye winter pea mixture, and a winter wheat clover mixture.
-Due to the low number of sampled fields planted with a mixture of cover crops, no conclusions about stink bugs’ preference for overwintering cover crops can be drawn at this time.
+Due to the low number of sampled fields planted with a mix of cover crops, no conclusions about stink bugs’ preference for overwintering cover crops can be drawn at this time.
 Therefore, only wheat cover crops will be evaluated.
 Densities of adults and nymphs were determined by taking ten sweeps with a standard sweep net at five to ten areas across each field.
 Fourteen fields were sampled twice during the cover crop stage.
 The other fields were sampled once due to weather constraints before terminating the cover crop.
 Six fields were sampled again in June when soybean plants were 6-8 inches high.
 Sampling of stink bugs in soybeans is ongoing.

 Early data on this project was shared with growers at the 2024 Maryland Community Classic.